 Brianne Lansinger is an associate in the Bankruptcy and Corporate Restructuring Department.
 She represents debtors, secured and unsecured creditors, unsecured creditors’ committees, and other parties-in-interest in complex Chapter 11 reorganizations, out-of-court restructurings, and other bankruptcy-related litigation.
 She enjoys working with clients and adversaries to devise creative and mutually agreeable solutions to complicated disputes.

 Prior to joining Cole Schotz, Brianne clerked for the Honorable Kevin J. Carey, United States Bankruptcy Judge for the District of Delaware, where she gained firsthand experience in the administration and disposition of various issues in Chapter 11 bankruptcy proceedings.
+She is an active member of the International Women’s Insolvency and Restructuring Confederation (IWIRC), serving as the Greater Maryland Chapter’s Newsletter Co-Editor since January 2018.

 Brianne graduated from the University of Baltimore School of Law in 2016, magna cum laude.
 While in law school, she was an associate editor of the Law Forum Journal, a member of the Jessup International Moot Court Team, an active member of the Honor Board, and a student attorney for the Community Development Clinic.
 She also served as an intern for the Honorable Nancy V. Alquist, United States Chief Bankruptcy Judge for the District of Maryland.
 In addition to her law school activities, Brianne worked as a law clerk for a law firm in downtown Baltimore, where she gained litigation experience.